nmmarcelnv/datasets/README.md

 # datasets-
-various data sets for projects I have worked on
+a few data sets to play with